dustinpfister/videoground/README.md

 In the [start-videos folder](https://github.com/dustinpfister/videoground/tree/master/start-videos) I have a number of video files that are intended to be starting points for projects, but are also used to just demonstrate or test features of videoground itself while I work on it.
 One of these files will be the official start video that will be used each time video ground starts for the first time.

-### My videoground-blog-posts repository
+### My Content repos

-Thus far I just have one content repository called [videoground-blog-posts](https://github.com/dustinpfister/videoground-blog-posts) where I have a massive collection of videos made using this program.
-As the name suggests this is a repo of videos that are to be used as video embeds for my [blog posts on threejs](https://dustinpfister.github.io/categories/three-js/).
+Thus far I just have two content repositories one called [videoground-blog-posts](https://github.com/dustinpfister/videoground-blog-posts), and the other is called [videoground-beta-world](https://github.com/dustinpfister/videoground-beta-world).
+As the name suggests with videoground-blog-posts this is a repo of videos that are to be used as video embeds for my [blog posts on threejs](https://dustinpfister.github.io/categories/three-js/).
+The other colleciton called veideoground-beta-world is being used as a dumping ground for excremental content that may or may not lead to other collections of content.

 ## Official js files